aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 Some assets need to be in place before you can create an EKS Anywhere cluster.
 You need to have an Administrative machine that includes the tools required to create the cluster.
 Next, you need get the software tools and artifacts used to build the cluster.
-Then you also need to prepare the provider, such as a vCenter environment or a set of Bare Metal machines, on which to create the resulting cluster.
+Then you also need to prepare the provider, such as a vCenter environment, a Prism Central environment, or a set of Bare Metal machines, on which to create the resulting cluster.

 ### Administrative machine